oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/setup/cloud-shell-setup.md

   - `cd $HOME`

-## Step 4: Setting up your department Id
+## Task 4: Setting up your department Id

 To allow for some lab situations where there are multiple users in the same database we separate tables by department Id, like many other parts of these labs this will be based on your name or initials.